wbudic/LifeLog/Current Development Check List.md

 *This page lists current development and issuses being worked on in the LifeLog app.
 Being in the **Sun** stage, means there is a production environment.
 And usable, used.
 When project reaches **Earth** stage.
 It will be at its final specification.
 No data structures or major new features can be added or requested anymore.
 Only bug fixes, enhancements and efficiency fixes, if any at the **Earth** stage.*

+This version is not compatible in data structure to prior versions.
+Data migration is required, to transfer previous data (see ../dbLifeLog/main.cnf).

 ##LifeLog

 * Some System settings to be stored in session.
 As these are  known even before logon.
 > i.e. $SESSN_EXPR, $RELEASE_VER, $TIME_ZONE, $LOG_PATH

-* Checkbox for type of log amount (Mark as Expense).
-Default is income.
+*&#10004; Dropdown for type of log amount (Mark as Expense).
+Default is Asset.
 Asset is neither, income or expense.

 *&#10004; Implement RTF Documents.
 > Useful as more document style formated details can be added instead of just plain text.